gopesh-sharma/financialThoughts/_posts/2023-2-3-pay-yourself-first-budgeting-method.md

 #### Can the Pay Yourself First method be used to pay off debt?

-Yes, the Pay Yourself First method can be used to pay off debt by setting aside money to make extra payments on outstanding balances.
+Yes, the Pay Yourself First method can be used to pay off the debt by setting aside money to make extra payments on outstanding balances.

 #### How can I stay motivated to stick with the Pay Yourself First method?